kailash-manasarovar/statement/docs/timeline/2023/november.md

 ![Gema Garcia](../../content/images/gema-garcia.jpg)

+- The man leading her around was the same man that was "looking after" the [two tiny girls dressed like prostitutes](../2022/november.md#a-sexualized-4-year-old-at-the-chinese-bazaar) who seemed a little high in retrospect, unusual behavior (I passed off as small child mad-half-hour-type behavior but now I'm not at all sure).
+- The man: short, wiry, pinched face, dodgy through and through, black curly hair.
 - I wonder if a world in which gangsters freely build a porn-studio in a school, and everyone knows about it, all the men go totally crazy and all the women and children in the region, and some men, are in constant danger?
 - Or perhaps anyone in the real estate business in the region - renting and selling houses - is a target, like [my furious landlady Bea, the local architect](../2021/december.md#too-good-to-be-true-on-the-8th-december).
 - Is this why Paul from [Paul Matthew Homes](https://www.paulmatthewhomes.com/) got an invite to the [switcheroo events](../../crimes/protagonists/vidal-sastre.md#vidal-sastre-sanchez-hornero) some time in [October 2023](october.md#paul-and-alessandra)?